Tieske/lua-resty-consul/README.md

 `syntax: res, headers = consul:get_keys(key, opts?)`

-Wrapper on the `get` method, but check the `value` field in the Consul response and return  the key whose value is not null when used, the opts arg must be set   {recurse="true"}.
+Wrapper on the `get` method, but check the `value` field in the Consul response and return  the key whose value is not null. when used, the opts arg must be set   {recurse="true"}.

 ### get_values

 `syntax: res, headers = consul:get_values(key, opts?)`

-Wrapper on the `get` method, but check the `value` field in the Consul response and return key and value pair,  exclude the key whose value is null when used, the opts arg must be set   {recurse="true"}.
+Wrapper on the `get` method, but check the `value` field in the Consul response and return key and value pair,  exclude the key whose value is null. when used, the opts arg must be set   {recurse="true"}.

 ### get_values_decoded